Mental Well-Being

 Indiana University’s Mindful Way to Stress Reduction Program

-Healthy IU offers Mindful Way to Stress Reduction in the Spring and Fall semesters.
-Check out your campus programs page for details.
+Healthy IU offers an 8-week Mindful Way to Stress Reduction program.
+Check the Healthy IU programs page for details.
 This program focuses on:

 • Recognizing and addressing stressful situations effectively “on the spot.”